 Dedicated to the Preservation and History of the Pontiac Fiero

-In the early '80s, the Big 3 were in a slump producing mundane hatchbacks, bloated beachwagons, gas guzzling Suburbans, and the occasional sports car.
-GM needed help - fast.
-Chrysler was on the verge of the next big thing - the mini van, and Pontiac was the shot GM needed.
+In the early '80s, the Big 3 were in a slump.
+Chrysler was on the verge of the next big thing - the mini van.
+GM was churning out bloated beachwagons, gas guzzling Suburbans and ho-hum hatchbacks.
+Something had to change - fast and Pontiac was the shot GM needed.
 In short, they needed EXCITEMENT.

 The design of the Fiero came when GM needed better fuel economy, but the engineers always saw the future of their car.
 They knew that if they had enough time, it would grow into something awesome.
-And it started well right off the bat with the 1984 Indianapolis Pace Car.
+And it started right out of the gate with the 1984 Indianapolis Pace Car.
 Breaking records and putting Pontiac into the spotlight, the Fiero became the little car that not only could, but did.

-Boomtastic Racing owns many Fiero rarities, and we're always looking for submissions, either virtual or physical.
+Boomtastic Racing owns many Fiero rarities, and we're always looking for submissions.
+We always pay fair market value for items we purchase.
 Please use the Contact link if you have any interesting Fiero related memorabilia you'd like to share or part with.